simphotonics/generic_reader/README.md

    ```
 3. Register a [Decoder] function for each data-type that needs to be handled.
    The built-in types `bool`, `double`, `int`, `String`, `Type`, `Symbol` as well as Dart `enums`
-   do *not* require decoder functions.
+   do **not** require decoder functions.

-   However, in order to read e.g. a constant of type `List<dynamic>`
-   where some entries might contain an instance of an enum `MyEnum`
-   one must first register a decoder:
+   Note: To read a Dart enum, `MyEnum`, using the method `get<dynamic>()` it is required to register a
+   decoder function.
+This is due to fact that the method `get<dynamic>()` tries to match the input against a
+   built-in or registered type.
+To register a decoder function for an enumeration use a function similar to:
    ```Dart
     reader.addDecoder<MyEnum>((cr) => cr.getEnum<MyEnum>());
    ```
-   This is due to fact that the method `get<dynamic>` tries to match the input against a
-   built-in or registered type.

 4. Retrieve the compile-time constant values using the methods `get<T>()`, `getList<T>()`,
    `getSet<T>()`, `getMap<T>()`, `getEnum<T>()`, and `get<dynamic>()`:
 5. Process the retrieved compile-time constants and generate the required source code.